TechsophyOfficial/awgment-package/install-artifacts/menu_artifacts/readme.md

 ## Importing Collections

 1. Select Import in the left navigation menu.
 2. Select menu_atifacts folder.
-It will automatically recognize the "AutomatedMenuRoleAssign" as Postman Collection and "Menu Env" as Postman Environment.
+It will automatically recognize the "AutomatedMenuRoleAssign" as Postman Collection and "MenuEnv" as Postman Environment.
 3. Click Import to bring data into Postman.